-City as Text is a unique class experience allowing students to see, touch and feel history.
-A recent Christian History class was taught in downtown Charleston with visits to numerous historical sites.
+City as Text is a unique class experience that allows students to see, touch, and feel history.
+A recent Christian History class was taught in downtown Charleston, taking students on visits to numerous historical sites.

-Charleston Southern University sponsors multiple annual lecture series, cultural events and leadership training.
-Examples of annual events are: Student Leadership Summit, Values & Ethics Lecture Series, CSU Arts Week, The Lens Lecture Series and Welcoming Faith into the Science Classroom and multiple music and theatre performances.
+Charleston Southern University sponsors multiple annual lecture series, cultural events, and leadership training.
+Examples of annual events are: Student Leadership Academy, Values & Ethics Lecture Series, CSU Arts Week, The Lens Lecture Series, Welcoming Faith into the Science Classroom, and multiple music and theatre performances.

 CAMPUS HOUSING OPTIONS FOR UNDERGRADUATES

 |Apartments for single students|